alexpechkarev/larbac/readme.md

 # LARBAC
-Simple access control package for Laravel 5 based on the Role Based Access Control model.
+Simple access control package for Laravel 5 based on the RBAC model.

 ## Requirements